Rajab Ali (footballer): Early career

-Baloch Quetta
+Pakistan Police

-Ali started playing for Baloch Quetta in 2014.
-In 2016, Ali won the Balochistan cup with Quetta, scoring a goal in a 8–2 victory against Jaffarabad.
 In 2016, Ali also played for the Pakistan Police department in the 2016 Pakistan Football Federation Cup.
+The same year, Ali won the Balochistan cup with District Football Association Quetta, scoring a goal in a 8–2 victory against Jaffarabad DFA.

 Khan Research Laboratories

-Impressed by his performance, Pakistan Premier League departmental side Khan Research Laboratories extended an invitation for him to join their ranks in 2017.
-In the 2018–19 season he made 17 appearances, helping the side clinch the league title.
+He joined Pakistan Premier League departmental side Khan Research Laboratories in 2016.'
+He won the 2018–19 season title with the team.

-In the 2021–22 season, he made 10 appearances scoring a goal until the league was cancelled shortly after starting.
+He also played in the 2021–22 season, but the league was cancelled shortly after starting.
 In September 2021, he netted a goal in a 6–0 victory against Karachi United at the Ibn-e-Qasim Bagh Stadium.
+He left KRL in June 2026.

 International career

 Ali was first selected for the Pakistan under-16 team for the 2013 SAFF U-16 Championship held in Nepal.
 He was subsequently made captain for the 2014 AFC U-16 Championship qualification.
 Ali also participated in the 2014 edition of the Street Child World Cup held in Brazil.

 In December 2018, Ali participated in Pakistan tour to Qatar for test matches as a preparation for the upcoming 2022 FIFA World Cup qualification, however he was dropped for the final squad.
 He made his senior international debut on 12 October 2023 in the 2026 FIFA World Cup qualifiers against Cambodia, which ended in a 0–0 draw.